-When your joints are stiff and achy, most will think of conventional medication— steroids, anti-inflammatory painkillers (NSAIDS) or opioids because they may treat pain, swelling, muscle and joint inflammation, but soon enough you will realise that they can also come with unpleasant side effects.
+When your joints are stiff and achy, most will think of conventional medication, such as steroids, anti-inflammatory painkillers (NSAIDS) or opioids because they may treat pain, swelling, muscle and joint inflammation, but soon enough you will realise that they can also come with unpleasant side effects.

 Steroids side effects may include:

 NSAIDS (ibuprofen, aspirin, etc.) side effects may include:

 - Gastrointestinal issues especially relating to stomach ulcers

 - Possible increased risk of blood clots, heart attack and stroke

 Opioids (OxyContin, Vicodin, etc.) side effects may include:

 - 25% of opioids users experience some nausea